schlotg/node-aws-deploy/README.md

 ###Setting up a AWS Node Server from the node-aws-deploy image

-An even easier approach is to create an instance off of the aws-node-deploy image in the Amazon Store (Still In Progress)

 Create an AWS account http://aws.amazon.com/
 Launch an EC2 instance (Make sure you have downloaded the ssh key/pair so you can connect to your instance).
 Make sure based off of the node-aws-deploy AMI.
 Set the user data to: